atomind-ai/mlip-arena/.github/README.md

 > [!NOTE]
 > If you're interested in joining the effort, please reach out to Yuan at [cyrusyc@berkeley.edu](mailto:cyrusyc@berkeley.edu).

-MLIP Arena is an open-source platform for benchmarking machine learning interatomic potentials (MLIPs).
-The platform provides a unified interface for users to evaluate the performance of their models on a variety of tasks, including single-point density functional theory calculations and molecular dynamics simulations.
-The platform is designed to be extensible, allowing users to contribute new models, benchmarks, and training data to the platform.
+MLIP Arena is a platform for evaluating foundation machine learning interatomic potentials (MLIPs) beyond conventional energy and force error metrics.
+It focuses on revealing the underlying physics and chemistry learned by these models and assessing their performance in molecular dynamics (MD) simulations.
+The platform's benchmarks are specifically designed to evaluate the readiness and reliability of open-source, open-weight models in accurately reproducing both qualitative and quantitative behaviors of atomic systems.

 ## Contribute